Best Dental Hygiene Schools in Florida – 2023

 The program is an associate that can be completed in just 21 months of full-time study.
 Beginning in fall, you must complete a total of 88 credits that comprise 18 in natural science courses, 18 in general education courses and 52 in dental hygiene courses.
 Upon completion of this program, you will be eligible to take the national and state licensure exams.
 For those aspiring broader career avenues, you can transfer credits towards a Bachelor of Applied Science in Supervision and Management.

-Dental Hygienist Career Outlook in Florida - 2019
+Dental Hygienist Career Information For Florida - 2023

 How Many Dental Hygienists are Currently Employed in FL?